On $W_{1+\infty}$ $n$-algebra: Introduction

+The Landau problem is an interesting physical problem which deals with the motion of a charged particle in a plane orthogonal to a uniform magnetic field.
 The infinite-dimensional symmetry for the Landau problem has been well investigated.
-One found that there exists $W_{1+\infty}$ algebra in the free electron theory of Landau levels \cite{Cappelli, Kogan}.
-The $W_{1+\infty}$ algebra also appears in the QHE \cite{Cappelli}-\cite{Karabali}.
+One found that there exists the $W_{1+\infty}$ algebra in the free electron theory of Landau levels \cite{Cappelli, Kogan}.
+Moreover the $W_{1+\infty}$ algebra also appears in the quantum Hall effect \cite{Cappelli}-\cite{Karabali}.
 It plays an important role for the incompressibility which is a property of the bulk of the electron liquid.
 The $A$-class topological insulators can be regarded as a higher dimensional counterpart of the quantum Hall effect.
-Estienne ${\it et \ al}.$ \cite{Estienne} investigated the $D$-algebra structure of topological insulators and found that there are the close relations between quantum Nambu bracket in even dimensions and $A$-class topological insulator.

-In this paper, we shall present the $W_{1+\infty}$ $n$-algebra and explore its remarkable properties.
-Then based on the well-known structure of the $W_{1+\infty}$ algebra in the Landau problem, we shall show that this physical system has the $W_{1+\infty}$ $n$-algebraic structure.
-Moreover we shall discuss the case of the many-body problem in the lowest Landau level.
+Recently the $n$-algebraic structure of topological insulators has been performed a detail study \cite{Estienne}.
+It was found that there are the close relations between quantum Nambu bracket in even dimensions and $A$-class topological insulator.
+In this paper, we present the $W_{1+\infty}$ $n$-algebra and explore its remarkable properties.
+Then based on the well-known $W_{1+\infty}$ symmetry in the Landau problem, we study its $n$-algebraic structures.